M-F-Tushar/CSE-2101-Data-Structure/Chapter 1 - Introduction and Overview /README.md

 **One-Dimensional Array**: Each element referenced by ONE subscript

+🧠 Think of it as one row of data.

 **Two-Dimensional Array**: Each element referenced by TWO subscripts
 - Called **matrices** in mathematics
 - Called **tables** in business applications

+🧠 Think of it as rows and columns, like an Excel sheet.

 **Multi-Dimensional Arrays**: Elements referenced by multiple subscripts

+🧠 Think of it like a cube of data instead of a flat table.

 #### Example 1.3 - Two-Dimensional Array